OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/oracle-cloud-infrastructure-registry.md

 ![](images/oracle-cloud-infrastructure-create-registry.png)

 Fill in the following:
-- Compartment - select which compartment to place the repository in
+- **Compartment**: Select which compartment to place the repository in
 - Repoistory name - give the repository a name
 - Access - select whether this will be an `Public` or `Private` repository